 30% of respondents stated that reaching the right audiences was one of their biggest marketing challenges.
 While marketing is all about sharing content on channels, there are a few caveats to that.
 It needs to be the right channel, the right message and it needs to be sent to the right audience.

 We’ve said it before and we’ll say it again, generating high-quality leads is hard work.
-Understanding which lead is high or low-quality is the first hurdle and our marketers agreed.
+Understanding which leads are high or low-quality is the first hurdle and our marketers agreed.
 26% of respondents stated that understanding lead quality was one of their biggest challenges.

 And when 37% of marketers find generating high-quality leads difficult, it’s easy to understand the correlation between this and understanding lead quality.